 There are hundreds of things you can put in agreement, but to help you narrow it down to the basics have a look at the following, which should give you some idea of what a co-parenting agreement should contain:

-The main Care-Giver
+Co-Parenting Agreement: the main Care-Giver

 Who will be the main care giver and where will the child live?
 How much time will the non- resident parent get to spend with the child?
 What happens if a co-parent moves out of State?
 Can these conditions change in the future?
 (For example if the child goes to a college nearer to the home of the non-resident co-parent).